 David S. Coats

 David Coats is the firm’s co-managing partner and senior litigation partner.
-In 2021, (as well as in 2019 and 2020), North Carolina Super Lawyers named David as one of the Top 100 Lawyers in North Carolina.
-They also named him in 2021 as one of the Top 25 Lawyers in Raleigh.
-He has been recognized and peer selected for each of the past 14 years for inclusion in The Best Lawyers in America; Business North Carolina Magazine’s Legal Elite; and North Carolina Super Lawyers – and in a variety of areas including litigation, construction law, and insurance law.
+North Carolina Super Lawyers named David as one of the Top 100 Lawyers in North Carolina in 2024, as well as in 2019, 2020, 2021, 2022, and 2023.
+He has been recognized and peer selected for each of the past 18 years for inclusion in The Best Lawyers in America; Business North Carolina Magazine’s Legal Elite; and North Carolina Super Lawyers – and in a variety of areas including insurance law, commercial litigation, construction law, and construction litigation.
 Since 1997, Martindale Hubbell has recognized David with its highest “AV” peer rating and has also recognized him with the highest rating as voted on by the Judiciary.
 In 2015, Best Lawyers in America selected David as Lawyer of the Year and the best lawyer in insurance law in the Raleigh metropolitan market.

 David has lectured at over 25 continuing education seminars for organizations such as the North Carolina Bar Association, the North Carolina Association of Defense Attorneys, the North Carolina Advocates for Justice, and the North Carolina Academy of Trial Lawyers.
 His sessions cover a variety of topics including insurance bad faith, construction litigation, the economic loss rule, insurance coverage litigation, jury selection, and trial techniques.
-He has also been inducted as a fellow in The Litigation Counsel of America – an invitation-only trial lawyer honor society – and as a member of The Multi-Million Dollar Advocates Forum.
+He has also been inducted as a fellow in The Litigation Counsel of America – an invitation-only trial lawyer honor society, as a member in the American Board of Trial Advocates – invitation only association of experienced trial lawyers and Judges, and as a member of The Multi-Million Dollar Advocates Forum.

 David’s representative experience includes the following: